Soccer Betting Terms

 Each Way: A type of bet where you can still win if your choices come in 2nd/3rd/4th depending on the market.
 The bet is split into 2, half placed on a straight win and half on, say the next 4 places.
 This is popular in horse racing but is used in football, in some markets, eg. First team to score.

 Edge: A punters advantage in a bet.

-Favorite: The team or individual the bookies rate most likely to win the contest they are betting on.
+Favourite: The team or individual the bookie's rate most likely to win the contest they are betting on.

 First Goalscorer: A bet placed on a player to score the first goal in the event.